-Ihedioha: From the green chamber to douglas House - Vanguard News
+Ihedioha: From the Green Chamber to Douglas House - Vanguard News

 By Hon.
 Victor Afam Ogene

-The election presented the needed platform for self-examination in retrospect, for the people of the state, over the mandate they had given to the governor in the past.
-And in what could be likened to a referendum, they spoke in unison about the path they desire the state to travel, going forward, especially as they were obviously dissatisfied with how the affairs of the state were managed by Governor Okorocha, in the past eight years.
+The election presented the needed platform for self examination in retrospect, for the people of the state, over the mandate they had given to the governor in the past.
+And in what could be likened to a referendum, they spoke in unison about the path they desire the state to travel, going forward, especially as they were obviously dissatisfied with how the affairs of the state was managed by Governor Okorocha, in the past eight years.

 A nod for a new order

 And their collective resolve was a nod for a new order.
 New vision.
-A new direction, inspired by the belief that Imo state deserves better.
-And that with a more responsible leadership that would make the interest and wellbeing of the people the overriding priority of the government, Imo would, in no distant time, regain its pride of place in the nation.
+New direction, inspired by the belief that Imo state deserves better.
+And that with a more responsible leadership that would make the interest and wellbeing of the people the overriding priority of government, Imo would, in no distant time, regain its pride of place in the nation.

 Urbane, savvy, articulate and astute, Ihedioha presents a fresh hope for this collective desire for fresh reinvention, reinvigoration and re-engineering of the creative energy of the state that would engender development, prosperity and progress in the state.